 As a response, to increase access to and availability of free exercise equipment for the community, LHMC has partnered with the Burlington Recreation Department and the National Fitness Campaign (NFC) to fund an outdoor Fitness Court.
 NFC Fitness Court is a body-weight circuit-training system designed for adults of all ages and fitness levels.
 Each Fitness Court features 30 individual pieces of equipment and shock-resistant sports flooring, and comprises exercise stations that allow for up to 28 individuals to use the court at the same time.
 Workouts are app-driven and can be tailored for each participant.
 Research is increasingly demonstrating links between specific community factors, such as the availability of parks, accessibility of healthy foods, and the walkability of neighborhoods, and the choices people make in their daily lives.
 Having the fitness court available near businesses and the residential living will allow community members to easily incorporate physical activity into their daily routines.

 This partnership also envisions limited adult fitness programs such as boot camp, HIIT (high-intensity interval training), speed and agility classes being held at this location.
 The Parks Department will also work with their current instructors to provide classes specifically for the senior population that would focus on body toning and balance.
 The Parks Department would also work with NFC to offer some of its programming that focuses specifically on the senior population, such as mobility series (helps to restore baseline functionality and overall joint health and mobility) and senior challenge series (who is the fittest senior in town — to encourage friendly competition).
-There is also a great opportunity to target youth participants to use this space for fitness programs such as CrossFit, and eventually, the Parks Department would like to work toward some multi-generational programming that would allow for children to exercise alongside their parents and grandparents.
+There is also a great opportunity to target youth participants to use this space for fitness programs such as CrossFit, and eventually, the Parks Department would like to work toward some multigenerational programming that would allow for children to exercise alongside their parents and grandparents.

 Goal: Modify the built environment to increase access to free fitness opportunities for community residents.